Funding eligibility FAQs

 The final 24 months of work-based training costs may be reimbursed to the learner if they are eligible.
 Eligible learners will need to make the claim for reimbursement via IRD once they have completed their qualification.

-Visit the Fees Free website for full details.
+Visit the IRD website for full details.

 How will the final-year Fees Free impact learners who used first-year Fees Free?